nkh-lab/car-api-hello-world/README.md

 ![](doc/screenshots/MainView-SetDialogue.png)

-## CAR API usage
+## How to use CAR API
-To use the CAR API, the following steps were taken:
+To use and test the CAR API, the following is done in the project:
 1. Add `android.car` library (to [gradle](app/build.gradle), to [Android.bp](Android.bp)).

 2. Add permissions to [AndroidManifest.xml](app/src/main/AndroidManifest.xml).